-You could login to your Freshdesk account from your Freshdesk Portal, which would be available in the URL yourcompanyname.freshdesk.com.
-There, you would find the Login option at the top-right of the page.
+You can login to your Freshdesk account using the Login option at the top-right on your Freshdesk Portal, which will be available in the URL yourcompanyname.freshdesk.com.

-This would take you to the login page from where you could use your login credentials - email address and password, to login.
+This will take you to the login page where you can use your login credentials - email address and password, to access the helpdesk.

 While setting up an SSO, the users would have to login from a common login URL, to be authenticated using SSO.
 The Remote Login URL is that URL to which your users would be redirected when they hit the Login button on your portal after you have set up an SSO.